Nihilism or Wonder? On the Evolution of the Alien Story

 Life, then, is an alien movie that refuses the possibility that there might be anything truly alien at all.
 In a different film—and, in fact, in some recent ones—that idea would be leveraged in favor of some New Agey cosmic optimism, an E.T.ish insistence that all of life is transcendentally connected.
 While that kind of optimism might seem unsustainable in these pessimistic times, it allows for the possibilities of wonder and novelty that Life’s nihilistic posturing does not.
 And ultimately, we look to the movies for the same reason we look to outer space: in the hopes of seeing something that we haven’t seen before, and of maybe being moved by what we find there.

 One of the strangest things about Life is how aggressively it resists the anodyne storytelling of sci-fi blockbusters from the past few years.
 Interstellar and Gravity both used space to stage bathetic stories of love and resilience, as did The Martian, which turned the red planet into a frontier epic of human resourcefulness.
 Even last year’s Arrival meditates on utopian ideas, albeit with uncommon grace, imagining the ways that non-human intelligence might guard us from the brutalities of our own.
 Those movies, with the significant exception of Arrival, feel like happier siblings to Espinosa’s Life, except they use cosmic unknowns to articulate familiar platitudes rather than adolescent nihilism.
-Their reference point isn’t Ridley Scott’s Alien, but the friendly sci-fi classics of the late 70s and early 80s, like Steven Spielberg’s
+Their reference point isn’t Ridley Scott’s Alien, but the friendly sci-fi classics of the late 70s and early 80s, like Steven Spielberg’s Close Encounters of the Third Kind, or more obliquely, even the Star Wars and Star Trek franchises, which more often imagine aliens as plucky sidekicks than hostile invaders from other planets.

 That decade’s starry-eyed optimism about outer space drew on a lot of cultural forces, including, undoubtedly, the optimism of the Space Age itself.
 But it also intersected with new ways of thinking about intelligent life in the universe—some of them genuinely new, and some of them goofily New Age.
 In the early years of the Cold War, aliens in popular fictions were generally metaphors for an assortment of geopolitical terrors, namely nuclear war and communism: what Susan Sontag referred to in an early essay on science fiction as “The Imagination of Disaster.”
 But by the early 60s, aliens and the apocalypse—nuclear or otherwise—had become linked to an astronomical theory with surprisingly utopian implications.